Student Art Prize

 Although Durham does not formally teach fine art, almost every university college has its own active art society or art group, where students take part in workshops, meet artists and develop their artistic skills through collaborative creativity.

-The prize fund this year was generously supported by alumni Richard Roberts, and offers £1500 for first place, £1000 for second and £500 for third, he hoped, providing a huge incentive to apply.
+The prize fund is generously supported by alumnus Richard Roberts and offers £1500 for first place, £1000 for second and £500 for third, he hopes, providing a huge incentive to apply.

 Due to Covid-19, the 2019/20 Art Prize exhibition was moved to a digital format.
 You can view the online exhibition here.